iotaledger/tips/text/0000-signed-transaction-payload/0000-signed-transaction-payload.md

 ## Validation

-A <i>Signed Transaction</i> payload has different validation stages, since some validation steps can only be executed at the point when certain information has (or has not) been received.
+A <i>Transaction Payload</i> payload has different validation stages, since some validation steps can only be executed at the point when certain information has (or has not) been received.
 We therefore distinguish between syntactical- and semantic validation.

 ### Syntactical Validation

 This validation can commence as soon as the transaction data has been received in its entirety.
 It validates the structure but not the signatures of the transaction.
 If the transaction does not pass this stage, it must not be further broadcasted and can be discarded right away.

 Following criteria defines whether the transaction passes the syntactical validation:
-* `Transaction Type` value must be 0, denoting an `Unsigned Transaction`.
+* `Transaction Essence Type` value must be 0, denoting an `Transaction Essence`.
 * Inputs:
     * `Inputs Count` must be 0 < x < 127.
     * At least one input must be specified.